HTS Bioinf - Process for updates to production pipelines

 is tagged (v4.3-rel

-- When "Endringskontroll" has been approved, the software can be deployed to the relevant platforms (NSC and TSD).
-See HTS Bioinf - Deployment of vcpipe for production
+- When EK has been approved, the software can be deployed to the relevant platforms (NSC and TSD).
+See HTS Bioinf - Deployment of vcpipe for production, HTS Bioinf - Release and deployment of tsd-import, HTS Bioinf - Release and deployment of anno system.

-- The release manager coordinates with the bioinformatician in production when the pipeline can be applied.
+- The release coordinator coordinates with the bioinformatician in production when the software can be deployed.

 - New gene panels are imported into ELLA.

-- Information is sent to all units when the changes have been applied to production.
+- Information is sent to all units when the changes have been applied to production via GDx operational Teams channel.

 Endringskontroll (EK) and documentation